systerel/S2OPC/README.md

 ## Address space generation

-The `generate-ingopcs-address-space` tool converts a UANodeSet XML file into a C file that can be compiled in the binary, and used with the embedded address space loader (see the `tests/data/address_space/parts/User_Address_Space.xml` file for example).
+The `generate-s2opc-address-space` tool converts a UANodeSet XML file into a C file that can be compiled in the binary, and used with the embedded address space loader (see the `tests/data/address_space/parts/User_Address_Space.xml` file for example).
 Not all the features of the schema are supported at the